midixman/webam/README.md

 Future Developments
 ================================================================================================================================
 * It seems that music in Java/Clojure has progressed much more significantly; therefore the _string_ input notation for the Music Engine _tune_ may try to follow that in [JFugue](http://www.jfugue.org/), [semitone](https://github.com/benwbooth/semitone), [Alda](http://blog.djy.io/making-midi-sound-awesome-in-a-clojure-program/), and/or [Overtone](http://overtone.github.io/).
-* It has been the objective of this effort to make the sound outputs to be identical as those of [CoolSoft VirtualMIDISynth](http://coolsoft.altervista.org/en/virtualmidisynth). [sf2synth.js](https://github.com/gree/sf2synth.js) is a great first attempt, but if you compare them in Windows, the sound outputs of them are different (VirtualMIDISynth sounds better).
+* It has been the original objective of this effort is to make the sound outputs to be identical as those of [CoolSoft VirtualMIDISynth](http://coolsoft.altervista.org/en/virtualmidisynth). [sf2synth.js](https://github.com/gree/sf2synth.js) is a great first attempt, but if you compare them in Windows, the sound outputs of them are different (VirtualMIDISynth sounds better).
 Hopefully, [Web Audio API](https://webaudio.github.io/web-audio-api/) contains the complete API that makes it possible to tweak the JavaScript codes so that the two sound identical.
-(The drawbacks of VirtualMIDISynth are first, it has to be installed by the user, and second, it works only in Windows, whereas WebAM will work on any Chrome browser without any further installations.)
+(The drawbacks of VirtualMIDISynth are first, it has to be installed manually by the user, and second, it works only in Windows, whereas WebAM will work on any Chrome browser without any further installations.)

-Some References
+Other References
 ================================================================================================================================
 * Wikipedia provides [comparison of free software for audio](https://en.wikipedia.org/wiki/Comparison_of_free_software_for_audio).
 * YouTube provides some background in computer music in [Programming Music with Overtone - Sam Aaron](https://www.youtube.com/watch?v=imoWGsipe4k).